goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0300 - The Rules of Engagement/Mastering Combat.md

 **Tanking**

 Inflicting a Critical while taking the Tank Defensive Action yields the player a result of all incoming damage that the offensive maneuver made against them would otherwise inflict being negated.
-### Reactions

-On their turn, a player may opt to expend an Action Point to reserve an additional Reaction that they may evoke after their turn has ended.
-A player may not gain more than the single additional Reaction in this way.
 ### Movement

 | Speed Rank | Combat Speed | Cinematic Speed  |